 Death

-for all men is its universal consequence of sin.
-This is the common and desperate
+for all men is the universal consequence of sin.
+This is the plight of every

-plight of every man.
-For all who believe the gospel, condemnation is in the
+man.
+However, for all men who believe the Gospel, condemnation is in the past,

-past, and right standing before God is a present reality.
-However, final
+and right standing before God is a present reality, though their final

-salvation will be received when God raises His children from the dead.
+salvation will be received when God raises them from the dead.

 For